Generative Adversarial Networks for Image Super-Resolution: A Survey: Conclusion

 \section{Conclusion}

 In this paper, we analyze and summarize GANs for image super-resolution.
-First, we introduce developments of GANs.
-Then, we present GANs in big samples and small samples for image applications, which can make readers easier GANs.
-Next, we give differences of GANs based optimization methods and discriminative learning for image super-resolution in terms of supervised, semi-supervised and unsupervised manners.
-Subsequently, we compare the performance of these popular GANs on public datasets via quantitative and qualitative analysis in SISR.
-Finally, we highlight challenges of GANs and potential research points on SISR.
+First, we review the development of GANs and popular GANs for image applications; then we give differences of GANs based optimization methods and discriminative learning for image super-resolution in terms of supervised, semi-supervised and unsupervised manners.
+Next, we compare the performance of these popular GANs on public datasets via quantitative and qualitative analysis in SISR.
+Then, we highlight challenges of GANs and potential research points on SISR.
+Finally, we summarize the whole paper.